panzerdev/mjpeg-stitcher/README.md

 By clicking on the thubnails the stream can be switched.

 # Building
 Go _1.11_ is the minimum version due to the use of Modules.
-This repository can be checked out anywhere outside the `GOPATH` and build with `packr build`.
-[Packr](https://github.com/gobuffalo/packr) must be installed due to the html template being packed into the compiled binary.
+This repository can be checked out anywhere outside the `GOPATH` and build with `go build`.

-For the Raspberry Pi 2 or 3(b+) `env GOOS=linux GOARCH=arm GOARM=7 packr build -o mjpeg`
+For the Raspberry Pi 2 or 3(b+) `env GOOS=linux GOARCH=arm GOARM=7 go build -o mjpeg`

 # Running
 ```